Partnering in a time of disruption: what corporates and start-ups need from each other

 Bringing the outside in

 Still, large corporations are awake to this threat and are taking steps to tap into the agility of start-up innovators.
 “The pace of innovation has completely changed.
-You need to innovate faster and there all kinds of new players in your ecosystem," notes Prith Banerjee, the chief technology officer of Schneider Electric.
+You need to innovate faster and there are all kinds of new players in your ecosystem," notes Prith Banerjee, the chief technology officer of Schneider Electric.
 “A company can come out of left field and cause a huge disruption.”

 Banerjee leads an open innovation program at Schneider Electric that includes ties with universities around the world for basic research, strategic investments in Silicon Valley venture funds to scout for promising technologies, relationships with tech incubators and the company’s own direct investment vehicle, Aster Capital.